cmarincia/ketansingh.me/content/posts/llvm.md

 This design has the advantage that each of these steps can be implemented independently of each other.
 For example, we can write different frontends for different programming languages which all output the same intermediate representation.
 Optimizer can be designed in such a way that it optimizes only IR which is going to be the same for all the languages.
 Similarly, backend can be designed to operate on IR as input and output code which is target specific.
 This way we end up with a really modular design which allows reusing different parts of the compiler for different programming languages without having to start from scratch for every new compiler.

-This is kind of how LLVM is designed.
+This is how LLVM is designed as well.
 Frontend parses the source into LLVM IR, IR is fed through optimizer(s) which is then fed into code generator to generate target output.
 IR is thus the interface to the LLVM compiler framework.
 This property means that all you need to know to write a front end for LLVM is IR and LLVM tools can then take over to build the final executable.

 ## LLVM IR

 LLVM IR is a low-level intermediate representation used by the LLVM compiler framework.
 LLVM has a static single assignment ([SSA](https://en.wikipedia.org/wiki/Static_single-assignment_form)) form.
 GCC also has IR called GIMPLE, but it is not easy to work with as it's more tightly coupled to the compiler implementation.
-LLVM also has a great API(s) available in different programming languages via libraries which makes it a delight to work with.
+LLVM also has great API(s) available in different programming languages via libraries which makes it a delight to work with.

 ### IR Structure